risingphoenixx/Glassmorphisim-Calculator/README.md

 # Glassmorphisim-Calculator
-To see the project pls change to the master branch
+To see the project please change to the master branch